-UK Acoustics Network Plus – Early Career SIG appointment opportunities
+UK Acoustics Network Plus – Early Career appointment opportunities

-Posted on Dec 18, 2020 in Acoustic/Ultrasonic Non-Destructive Evaluation, Aeroacoustics, Bioacoustics (SIGBio), Biomedical Acoustics, Communication and Room Acoustics, Computational Acoustics, Early Careers Group, Hearing, Mathematical Analysis in Acoustics, Metamaterials, News, Noise, Physical Acoustics, Underwater Acoustics, Vibro-acoustics
+Posted on Dec 18, 2020 in Acoustic/Ultrasonic Non-Destructive Evaluation, Aeroacoustics, Bioacoustics (SIGBio), Biomedical Acoustics, Communication and Room Acoustics, Computational Acoustics, Early Careers Group, Hearing, Job Opportunities in Acoustics, Mathematical Analysis in Acoustics, Metamaterials, News, Noise, Physical Acoustics, Underwater Acoustics, Vibro-acoustics

 The successful applicants will benefit from training and funding opportunities, exciting social events, and networking with potential employers and people at the highest levels of Acoustics in academia and industry.
 The nominees should consider themselves to be early in their career.
 However, there are no restrictions on age.
 The nominee could expect to contribute one to two hours of their time in an average week.
 These are appointments for a one year term, with the possibility of an extension.

 Early Career SIG Coordinators

 Early Career SIG Coordinators will work with SIG Leaders to coordinate SIG activities, facilitate exploratory research, and promote Acoustics in the UK and Europe.
 The appointees will gain invaluable networking opportunities with people at the highest levels of Acoustics in the UK, both in academia and industry, leadership experience, and an opportunity to influence and facilitate the provision of pilot research funding and training.